FelipeAsenjo/next-tutorial-dashboard/README.md

 We can change this with **Route Groups**.
 Create a new folder called `/(overview)` inside the dashboard folder.
 Then, move your `loading.tsx` and `page.tsx` files inside the folder.

 **Route groups** allow you to organize files into logical groups without affecting the URL path structure.
 When you create a new folder using parentheses (), the name won't be included in the URL path.
 So `/dashboard/(overview)/page.tsx` becomes `/dashboard`.

+### Streaming a component
+*So far, you're streaming a whole page.
+But you can also be more granular and stream specific components using React Suspense.*

+Suspense allows you to defer rendering parts of your application until some condition is met (e.g. data is loaded).
+You can wrap your dynamic components in Suspense.
+Then, pass it a fallback component to show while the dynamic component loads.